ghinda/ghinda.github.com/_posts/2016-02-03-script-tags.md

 Browsers fire the [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) event when the document is loaded and parsed.
 This includes having loaded and ran all script tags.

-Because some of the scripts we run could rely on the event, we must trigger the event manually after all tags are loaded.
+Because some of the scripts we run could rely on the event, we must trigger the event manually after all tags load.

 For Internet Explorer 9 support we use [createEvent](https://developer.mozilla.org/en-US/docs/Web/API/Document/createEvent), instead of the `Event` constructor.